 Preheat the oven to 500 degrees F.

 In a small bowl, mix the softened butter with the lemon zest, lemon juice, honey, thyme and garlic.
 Season to taste with salt and pepper.

-Remove the insides of the chicken, rinse inside and out, and pat dry with paper towels.
+Remove the insides of the chicken (if they're still there), and pat dry with paper towels.
 Place the chicken, breast side up in a small roasting pan that's at least a few inches larger than the chicken, on all sides.

 Rub about half of the butter mixture under and on top of the skin.
 (This should include all of the chicken that's facing up -- breasts, legs, etc.) Set the remaining butter aside.

 Place the pan in the preheated 500 degree F oven and roast until the surface of the chicken is golden brown, about 20 minutes.
 Remove the chicken from the oven and reduce the heat to 350 F degrees.

 Very carefully, using tongs, placing one part inside the cavity and one gently on the top of the breast side, flip the chicken over so it's breast side down.
 Coat the back of the chicken with the remaining butter mixture and then return the chicken to the oven.

 Continue to roast the chicken until internal temperature is 155 degrees -- this should take about 40 minutes.
 (For an accurate reading of the temperature, place the thermometer deep into the flesh, away from bones.)
 During the roasting process, every 15 or so, use a spoon or basting brush to baste the chicken, with the butter and juices from the bottom of the pan.